The Artemis II Mission (Updated)

 What is the objective of Artemis II?

-Building upon the success of the Artemis I mission, Artemis II is a ten-day crewed lunar flyby mission.
-It will essentially be a faster, more direct version of the Artemis I journey, but this time with a four-astronaut crew on board.
-This is the second test-flight of the rocket and spacecraft to ensure they are capable and ready for a lunar landing.
-To be clear, this mission will not involve a lunar landing nor extravehicular activity.
-The focus of the mission will be on crew health, safety and system performance.
+Building upon the success of the Artemis I mission, Artemis II was planned as a ten-day crewed lunar flyby mission.
+It was essentially a faster, more direct version of the Artemis I journey, but this time with a four-astronaut crew on board.
+This was the second test-flight to ensure the rocket, spacecraft, life support and other systems are capable and ready for a lunar landing.
+The crew was also tasked with testing various equipment and making observations of lunar surface features.

 Meet the Crew and Spacecraft of the Artemis II Mission